 While it is often better to error on the side of caution, the growth and development of the Keys for commercial businesses, schools, and community buildings could impact the lifestyle of those living on the islands.
-Because of the impact this change could have on the lifestyle and resources for locals, local articles argue that halting building could do more harm than good in the community.
+Because of the impact, this change could have on the lifestyle and resources for locals, local articles argue that halting building could do more harm than good in the community.

 Although hurricane evacuation is a crucial argument for this legislation, there are a few other reasons that this legislation could follow through.

 The Florida Keys are being greatly affected by rising sea levels.
 Just as Miami Beach is expected to disappear in the coming years, the rising tide is claiming the coast of the Keys for the ocean.
-Shrinking landscape could indicate a more apparent need to protect that which isn’t yet developed.
+The shrinking landscape could indicate a more apparent need to protect that which isn’t yet developed.